wh-alice/mig_visualstudio/vs/test/how-to--specify-the-step-ramp-time-property-for-a-step-load-pattern.md

 ---
-title: "How to: Specify the Step Ramp Time Property for a Step Load Pattern | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Specify the Step Ramp Time Property for a Step Load Pattern" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-tfs-dev14"